codeship/screencast-storyboards/README.md

 The storyboards for screecasts about how to set up the Codeship with various technologies.

-At the moment there exist these Storyboards:
+At the moment these storyboards exist:

 | Technology | Repository | Deployment | Storyboard                                      |
 | ---------- | ---------- | ---------- | ----------------------------------------------- |